 With billions of emails being sent each day, you don’t want your important announcement to be buried and sent to spam folder.
 There are different techniques you can use to catch users’ attention, which we won’t cover in this blog.
 But please use them.
 The era of mass emails is gone.
 And as we mentioned earlier, businesses have to learn to respect customers and stop annoying them with non-beneficiary junk.

-Email can serve as a great meaningful touchpoint of interaction with a user.
+Product update emails, feature announcement e-mails can serve as a great meaningful touchpoint of interaction with users.
 Make it clickable, nicely designed and simply interesting.

 Bundle up all small bug fixes and emphasize important additions in the features list.
 Don’t just tell what you did, explain how the update will actually affect users’ experience.